12

 2

 • They were all they were cracked up to be.
 That is why the industry popped up in the first place.
 In the 90's you knew a CCNA or CNA(Novell) or MCSE knew what they were doing because the tests were hard and there was no easy way to get them.
 Then the industry developed around getting one for everyone.
 This lowered the bar by breaking down the tests and teaching to the test.
 Before you just had to know it to get through because of how comprehensive the test was, and how seemingly random the topics covered.
-Jul 6, 2012 at 14:06
+Commented Jul 6, 2012 at 14:06

 • I would also like to point out that Y2K was a non issue because companies dedicated signifigant resources to making ysk a non issue.
 There were quite a few of us who fixed the problems before they arrived.
 And many more who were dedicated to finding the problems and others to implementing our solutions.
-Jul 6, 2012 at 14:10
+Commented Jul 6, 2012 at 14:10

 2